-Writer, mother, wife, volunteer, and survivor: PJ Hamel brings her stories, wisdom and optimism to the breast cancer community.
+Writer, Web producer, volunteer, support group founder, and survivor: PJ Hamel brings her stories, wisdom, and optimism to the breast cancer community.

-Since I’ve been in the working world, I’ve never earned my living any other way but writing.
-These days, writing is called content creation, and often labeled blogging – which is what I do here on this site, blogging about breast cancer and how it intersects with a woman’s life, turning it upside down and inside out before (hopefully) retreating into a dark dead-end of some obscure capillary trail, never to return… hopefully.
+Hi, I’m PJ Hamel.
+I joined HealthCentral in 2006, where I write about breast cancer and how it intersects with a woman’s life, turning it upside down and inside out before retreating into a dark dead-end of some obscure capillary trail, never to return… fingers crossed.

 A 14-year breast cancer survivor, I’ve earned my cred through hard experience: I went through a biopsy, followed by a lumpectomy, mastectomy, a TRAM flap reconstruction, and additional corrective surgery.
 I had chemotherapy, then radiation.
 I experienced lymphedema, and was on hormone treatment to prevent recurrence (tamoxifen and Arimidex) for nine years following active treatment.
 As a result of the cancer drugs, I developed bone loss, took Actonel, and continue to work on bone strength through diet and exercise.

 As an award-winning author in varied fields, I transitioned easily to health writing.
 Since so much of breast cancer communication is based on science and research, I applied for and earned a spot in the National Institutes of Health’s prestigious annual course, Medicine and the Media: the Challenge of Reporting on Medical Research.
 I’ve been actively counseling breast cancer patients and survivors for 12 years, and founded and continue to manage a robust online survivor support group.